-Houenou stressed that state applications fees for New Jersey cannabis licenses are among the lowest in the country.
+Houenou stressed that state application fees for New Jersey cannabis licenses are among the lowest in the country.
 She also described the application process prioritizing those with marijuana-related convictions, certified minority and women-owned businesses, and those from Economically Disadvantaged Areas.

 “We want aspiring cannabis entrepreneurs to picture themselves in New Jersey’s cannabis industry,” she said.